Skip to main content

 Use one final gate: do not approve launch until licensing scope, product behavior, and control evidence sit in one signed decision record, with unresolved perimeter questions stated explicitly.
 If you need to pressure-test your licensing assumptions against real payout and balance flows, speak with Gruv.

-This source pack does not confirm that legal boundary.
+That legal boundary requires jurisdiction-specific counsel to resolve.
 Treat wallet-like balances as an unresolved perimeter issue and get jurisdiction-specific counsel to test your exact funds flow.

 These materials do not provide a rule for when staged settlement crosses that line.
 Validate the actual receipt, hold, release, reversal, and dispute flows with legal counsel before launch.